mia-platform/custom-plugin-java/README.md

 + `getOriginalResponseStatusCode()` - returns the status code of the original response

-In addition to the methods described above, the `PostDecoratorResponse` instance exposes an interface to modify the original response, which will come forwarded by microservice-gateway to the target service.
-This interface is accessible using the instance method
- `changeOriginalResponse` which returns a builder for `PostDecoratorRequestProxy` object with following methods:
+In addition to the methods described above, the `PostDecoratorResponse` instance exposes an interface to modify the original response, which will come forwarded to the original caller.
+This interface is accessible using the instance method `changeOriginalResponse` which returns a builder for `PostDecoratorRequestProxy` object with following methods:

 + `setHeaders(Map<String, String> newHeaders)` - modify the headers of the original response